Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Golden Janissary Style/Cleansing Flame Strike.md

   - "[[Where-Is-Doom Inquisition]]"
 ---
 *Answer the abomination with flame.*
-Aureate fire streaks along the stylist’s decisive attack, adding one die of damage and ignoring two points of Hardness.
+Aureate fire streaks along the stylist’s decisive attack, adding one die of damage and ignoring two points of [[Hardness]].
 Against creatures of darkness, she deals aggravated damage and doubles 10s on the damage roll.